 Nissan, for example, is planning to release a new Z sports car (Japanese name: Fairlady Z) in the United States in spring of 2022 – a model with a rich history going back more than 50 years.

-Meanwhile, Toyota and Subaru are launching their new GR86 model this fall.
+Meanwhile, Toyota and Subaru launched their new GR86 model this fall.
 The companies aim to build on the original charm of being fun to drive and having high performance, and to improve the image of their brands.

 At an online presentation on the new Z model held in New York in August, Nissan Chief Operating Officer Ashwani Gupta spoke proudly about the car, describing it as a great sports car both in the past and now.

 The seventh-generation Nissan Z has undergone a top-to-bottom improvement for the first time since 2008, while capturing the essence of the first-ever model sold in 1969.
 Notably, it maintains the traditional “long nose” hood.